Supporting the Whole Girl

 • Each temporary medical exemption to be issued for no more than 12 months.

-• IMPORTANT UPDATE: Until January 1, 2021, parents may submit a medical exemption to school using a form or letter prepared by their medical provider.
-Beginning in January 2021, all medical exemptions must be submitted electronically directly into the California Registry (CAIR) utilizing a standard form.
+• IMPORTANT UPDATE: Starting in January 2021, all medical exemptions must be submitted electronically into the California Registry (CAIR) utilizing a standard form.

 Shots for Schools